Ayush-More/job_portal/REDESIGN_SUMMARY.md

-# ✨ Complete Redesign Summary - JobPortal Pro
+# ✨ Complete Redesign Summary - Ittihad Placement

 ## 🎉 Project Completion Status: 100%

-A comprehensive, enterprise-grade redesign of JobPortal Pro has been completed successfully.
+A comprehensive, enterprise-grade redesign of Ittihad Placement has been completed successfully.
 The platform now features a modern, vibrant, and professional aesthetic that will impress clients and users alike.

 ---